E

 • Number of patents obtained: 1

-• The A321neo new aircraft project provides 9 aircraft with in-flight video and audio services for passengers
+• A321neo new aircraft project: Provide in-flight audio and video services for passengers on the 10th aircraft (1620 seats)

 • CAL's intellectual property rights were continuously maintained